vanthaiunghoa/ERC998-1155TD/README.md

 >You are not required to compile or deploy anything before running the *test* command as HardHat will handle it for you.

 ## Disclaimer
-> The code contained in this repository has been written during my Solidity learning journey and is not meant to be used in production.
+The code contained in this repository has been written during my Solidity learning journey and so, is not meant to be used in production.
 Use it with caution.